TrajFlow: Learning Distributions over Trajectories for Human Behavior Prediction: INTRODUCTION

+Autonomous vehicles (AVs) have become an important field of research due to many promised benefits which include, but are not limited to, improved safety, accessibility, as well as reduced traffic congestion~\cite{brar2017impact, meyer2017autonomous, pisarov2021future}.
+Yet they are still not widespread, in big part due to their inability to effectively resolve interactions with humans~\cite{milford2019self, brown2023halting}.
+Being able to reliably and accurately predict human behavior would allow for more efficient and safe AV path planning~\cite{schumann2023benchmarking}.

+However, predicting human behavior in traffic is complicated by the fact that such behavior is generally not deterministic, but instead stochastic, with potentially complex and multi-modal distributions~\cite{ferro2020stochastic}.
+An example of such multi-modality can be seen at roundabouts, where vehicles have the option to enter the roundabout directly or to wait for an oncoming car to pass.
+While these two options are the most obvious high-level behaviors, there can also be other distinct modes, such as deciding whether or not to slow down before entering the roundabout (Fig.~\ref{fig:frontPage}).
+Such modes are scenario-dependent and may get overlooked by methods that rely on a predefined number of modes~\cite{varadarajan2022multipath++, messaoud2021trajectory}.

-Several methodologies for predicting distributions over traffic agents' future motions have been proposed, ranging from predicting Gaussian Mixture Models (GMMs) \cite{varadarajan2021multipath++, messaoud2021trajectory} to employing generative networks.
-Generative networks such as Generative Adversarial Networks (GANs) \cite{gupta2018social, amirian2019social} and networks based on Variational Autoencoders (VAE) such as Conditional VAEs (CVAEs) \cite{salzmann2020trajectron++, bhattacharyya2021euro} and Variational Recurrent Neural Networks (VRNNs) \cite{brito2020social, bertugli2021ac} are particularly interesting as they have the potential to learn complex distributions without specifying the number of expected modes, as is necessary for methods that rely on GMMs, to capture the multi-modality of the distributions.
-Out of these two commonly used generative approaches, GANs have the disadvantage that they tend to suffer from mode collapse.
-Furthermore, neither of the two approaches enable an exact calculation of the likelihoods of generated samples.
+Several methodologies for providing probabilistic predictions over traffic agents' future trajectories have been proposed, ranging from Gaussian Mixture Models (GMMs)~\cite{varadarajan2022multipath++, messaoud2021trajectory} to generative networks.
+Generative networks such as Generative Adversarial Networks (GANs)~\cite{gupta2018social, amirian2019social}, Variational Autoencoder (VAE) based networks~\cite{salzmann2020trajectron++, yuan2021agentformer, mangalam2020not}, and diffusion models~\cite{gu2022stochastic}, are particularly interesting due to their potential to learn complex multi-modal distributions without specifying the number of expected modes, unlike methods that rely on GMMs.
+While these state-of-the-art approaches already achieve good results in prediction accuracy, they have the fundamental problem of being trained to reproduce the \textit{only} true future trajectory available for each past trajectory in the dataset, thereby ignoring the underlying stochasticity of human behavior.
+This training approach can result in mode collapse, which is especially problematic for GAN-based methods~\cite{gupta2018social, amirian2019social}.
+Additionally, many state-of-the-art models predict distributions at individual time steps~\cite{salzmann2020trajectron++, de2021social}, ignoring the correlation between different time steps.
+These kinds of predictions can lead to more conservative strategies within the subsequent motion planning~\cite{janson2018monte}.